MV Brazil Maru: Retirement and conversion

-Despite high visitation, primarily through student field trips.
-Poor business following the burst of the Japanese asset price bubble led to the Toba Brazil Maru being closed on 30 January 1996, a farewell party for the ship was held on board on 20 January, and was attended by approximately 60 people either associated with or fans of the ship.
+Despite high visitation, primarily through student field trips, poor business following the burst of the Japanese asset price bubble led to the Toba Brazil Maru being closed on 30 January 1996.
+A farewell party for the ship was held on board on 20 January, and was attended by approximately 60 people either associated with or fans of the ship.
 Her last three days of operation were free for visitors, with 9,000 visitors in total.
 In her twenty two years open as Toba Brazil Maru, she attracted a total of about 10 million visitors.
 After closure, the ship was used as an office to liquidate the Toba Brazil Maru Tourist Company.
 She was sold to breakers in Shanghai for dismantling in February 1996, and departed Toba for Shanghai on 29 May.

 The Toba Brazil Maru was purchased in 1997 by Zhang Huasheng, chairman of Zhanjiang Maritime City Tourism and Entertainment, a company based in Zhanjiang, Guangdong Province, China.
 Renamed Zhanjiang, she was beached in Zhanjiang in 1998 and used as a floating tourist attraction called Hai Shang Cheng Shi.
 Modified to house new facilities and restaurants, her exterior and wheelhouse were left largely intact.
-Photos taken in 2012 showed the Hai Shang Cheng Shi was still open but in disrepair, with damaged lifeboats and heavy rusting.
+While remaining open, poor management and lack of maintenance would lead to the ships dilapidation, with photos taken in 2012 showing the Hai Shang Cheng Shi with damaged lifeboats and heavy rusting.
 She was seen undergoing maintenance in 2018, and by then had new additions added to her superstructure.
 In 2020, the Hai Shang Cheng Shi was used as a set in the Chinese television series The Bad Kids.
 By 2022, the Hai Shang Cheng Shi was reportedly closed and can be seen via satellite in Zhanjiang as of 2024.

+In August 2025, it was announced that the Hai Shang Cheng Shi was undergoing a 100 million yuan renovation to reopen as part of a greater effort to revitalize Zhanjiang's historical and cultural tourist areas.
+The plan calls for the reinforcement and righting of the vessel alongside external and internal rebuilds and redecoration with the construction of a new boarding bridge and 3,500 square meter "permeable facility" in front of the ship.
+Concurrent with preliminary work, the first phase of upgrades was reportedly launched on 1 August 2025.